 - With all there is to see in the Stockyards, I would recommend spending a whole day.

-- Don’t miss watching the Cattle Drive which happens at 11:30 pm and 4 pm each day.
+- Don’t miss watching the Fort Worth Stockyards Cattle Drive which happens at 11:30 pm and 4 pm each day.

-- Learning the history of the area will definitely help you appreciate it more!
+- Learning the history of the Stockyards will definitely help you appreciate it more!

 Disclosure: No financial compensation was received.
 I received two complimentary walking tours and admissions to the Texas Cowboys Hall of Fame, so that we could share our experience with our readers.
 As always, opinions expressed here are my own.